 Seriously people, show some love to your immune system.
 And do not Google “fungal brain infection.”
 You have been warned.

 I called all Pyra-collaborators to ask if they were up for “Operation Medical Crisis” which, among other important details, meant they had to be willing to carry on without me for an indefinite period of time.
-My co-founder and partner Lex Gjurasic said she’d act as publisher and fill gaps on the business front.
+My partner at the time Lex Gjurasic said she’d act as publisher and fill gaps on the business front.
 Thankfully we were well systematized, with written job descriptions, editorial workflow checklists, etc. Eva Avenue said she was up for keeping editorial running without me.
 I called an old friend Brendan Doherty who, despite already having a full-time corporate communications job, stepped up and said he’d help fill any gaps in editorial.
 Dave Dabney and Kyle Silfer said they’d keep technology costs to a minimum while making sure everything continued to run.
 Business consultant Mary Schmidt gave support and advice and helped keep me sane.

 I called my husband Turtle who was home with our little son in New Mexico and he was up for it too.